Skip to main content

 Recently, we've standardized various aspects of the plugin repository so that plugin managers can be built to install and manage plugins.

-1. ppm - a plugin manager more akin to distro package managers such as apt and dnf. ppm is currently shipped on pragtical official releases and a GUI for installing plugins is shipped as part of the editor, also it is accessible from the command line interface by invoking pragtical pm.
+ppm is more akin to distro package managers such as apt and dnf. ppm is currently shipped on pragtical official releases and a GUI for installing plugins is shipped as part of the editor, also it is accessible from the command line interface by invoking pragtical pm.

-2. Miq - a declarative plugin manager that allows user to declare plugins and install/update them all at once.
+Miq is a declarative plugin manager that allows user to declare plugins and install/update them all at once.

 Installing plugins